Skip to main content

 Lists as arrays

-To generate arrays instead of comma-separated strings for lists of values following "in"- and "between"-type operators, use the listsAsArrays option.
+To generate arrays instead of comma-separated strings for "in"- and "between"-type operator values, use the listsAsArrays option.

 parseSQL(`SELECT * FROM t WHERE lastName IN ('Vai', 'Vaughan') AND age BETWEEN 20 AND 100`, {